 Failing to accurately perceive and process the visual cues around you can result in defeat on the ice and more importantly, a serious injury.

 If you’re one of the many people whose reaction time on the rink needs improvement, don’t despair.
-At EyeCare Associates in Trumbull, we offer sports vision therapy to help you improve your visual skills to excel in hockey and many other sports.
+At EyeCare Associates, we offer sports vision therapy to help you improve your visual skills to excel in hockey and many other sports.

 How Does Sports Vision Training Boost Sports Performance?

 Sports vision training is a customized program of in-office and at-home exercises offered by optometrists to aspiring and professional athletes of all ages and abilities.
 A sports vision optometrist will assess your eyesight and the visual skills you need to excel in sports.
 Even athletes with 20/20 vision may have trouble following the trajectory of a hockey puck or a ball due to underdeveloped visual skills.

 Several studies have shown that athletes who underwent sports vision training radically improved their sports performance.
 This is why many coaches integrate sports vision training into their overall training regimen.

 The following skills are commonly required for hockey and other fast-moving sports: